 Every stitch for bulky yarns

 I use whipstitch to attach pocket linings.
 I whipstitch woven fabric linings with a sewing needle and thread (as shown).
-I whipstitch knitted linings with a tapestry needle and yarn.

 Pass needle up through both pieces.